Do you know why you need an audit or why you should have one?

-Companies (including LLPs) are exempt from having a statutory audit if they meet two of the three following conditions:
+Companies (including LLPs) are required to have a statutory audit if they meet two of the three following conditions:

-However there are good reasons for having an audit, even if it’s not required by law:
+However, there are good reasons for having an account audit, even if it’s not required by law:

-- An unqualified audit report can improve the status of your accounts in the eyes of banks and commercial lenders, the taxman and suppliers who may be seeking credit references, etc.
+- An audit report can improve the status of your accounts in the eyes of banks and commercial lenders, HMRC and suppliers who may be seeking credit references.

 - A history of accounts with clean audit reports can be beneficial if you ever wish to sell your company or perhaps, take it to the market.